What is a Short Sale of Stocks?

 Below are some examples of how short the sale of stocks works?

 Short Sale Stocks Example #1

 Let us assume that an investor Short Sells Security on the Exchange by borrowing the same from a Broker, i.e., 1000 shares @ $20 = $20,000.
 The stock price moves down by $2.
 In this case, the investor needs to buy back the Security from the Broker @ $18 in order to cover the position, and hence there is a profit of $2,000 on this transaction, which has been paid by the Broker to the investor.

 Below mentioned are some of the Journal Entries that need to be passed after Short Selling.

 The Stock moves down by $2 to $18.

-Thus the Trade has made a profit just by selling the Security at a higher rate and then buying it back from the market when the rate dropped below the Sell rate which has resulted in a net profit of $2,000 to the Trader and Fee income to the Broker for availing this facility.
+Thus the trade had made a profit just by selling the Security at a higher rate and then buying it back from the market when the rate dropped below the Sell rate, which has resulted in a net profit of $2,000 to the Trader and Fee income to the Broker for availing this facility.

 Short Sale Example #2

-Let us assume that in case of a Real Estate Transaction, ABC Limited owns a property whose market value is $5,00,000 and the Debt owed against the same is $ 4,50,000.
-IF the Company wishes to sell the property at $ 3,50,000, it will have to take NOC from all the lenders in order to go ahead with the transactions since their Financial interest is been affected due to the lower realization in the same.
-If the lender agrees on the Sale, it would be referred to as the Short Sale of the Deal by $ 1,00,000
+Let us assume that in case of a Real Estate Transaction, ABC Limited owns a property whose market value is $5,00,000, and the debt owed against the same is $ 4,50,000.
+IF the Company wishes to sell the property at $ 3,50,000, it will have to take NOC from all the lenders in order to go ahead with the transactions since their Financial interest has been affected due to the lower realization in the same.
+If the lender agrees on the sale, it would be referred to as the Short Sale of the Deal by $ 1,00,000

 Advantages of Short Sale of Stocks